 “It is not the strongest or the most intelligent who will survive but those who can best manage change”.

-Indeed, there has never been better times for the world to exchange know-how for the better of everyone.
-This eBook, The Impact of COVID-19 on the International Education System” is a serial of multidisciplinary chapters from international authors offering wide range of research findings from pedagogical and technological aspects of the education systems and institutions coping with global pandemic.
-From teacher’s adoptability, low income countries struggle with higher education during the pandemic, the widening disparity gap to applicable insides of tech devices and tools used in online and hybrid teaching, the readers will find incredible solutions and methods applied just recently, and even more important – ready to be applied in the post-Covid times.
+Indeed, there have never been better times for the world to exchange know-how for the better of everyone.
+This eBook, The Impact of COVID-19 on the International Education System” is a serial of multidisciplinary chapters from international authors offering a wide range of research findings from pedagogical and technological aspects of the education systems and institutions coping with the global pandemic.
+From teacher’s adoptability, low-income countries struggle with higher education during the pandemic, the widening disparity gap to applicable insides of tech devices and tools used in online and hybrid teaching, the readers will find incredible solutions and methods applied just recently, and even more important – ready to be applied in the post-Covid times.
 This book also focuses to teaching methods applied in times of pandemic that should improve the teaching experience, facilitate learning and balance the general pessimism so that the students across the world can engage effectively.

-No book till now has ever explained how to harness the power of technology for the benefit of higher education during global pandemic.
+No book till now has ever explained how to harness the power of technology for the benefit of higher education during a global pandemic.
 I am amazingly grateful to the authors for their contribution to this eBook and for the benefit to the international education system in these unprecedented times, proving that the evolution is not solely based on technological progress, but rather on human and social.